 (6) Discipline shall not be imposed on a child for failure to eat or sleep, or for toileting accidents.

-(7) Techniques of discipline shall not humiliate, shame, or frighten a child.
+(7) Techniques of discipline shall not be intended to humiliate, shame, or frighten a child.

 (8) Discipline shall not include the withholding of food, rest, or toilet use.